jarrodlucia/bigip_elk_server/docs/class1/module1/lab1.rst

 created object with all the correct attributes already populated.

 #.
 Open Google Chrome and navigate to the following bookmarks: BIG-IP
-   A GUI.
+ GUI.
 Bypass any SSL errors that appear and ensure you see the login screen for each bookmark.

    |image1|